Florida FR44 Insurance

 What is FR44 insurance?

 What’s the difference between SR22 and FR44 insurance?
 SR22 insurance in Florida is for non-alcohol-related traffic offenses.
 FR44 insurance is for DUI/DWI offenses.
 You’ll want to keep your FR44 certificate in good standing without lapse to avoid another license suspension.
-Initially and at renewal, you’ll have to pay your FR44 premium in full for six months.
+At both initial policy issuance and at renewal, you’ll pay your FR44 premium in full for six months.

 How much does Florida DUI insurance cost?